-- The amounts in this column include payments we made to or on behalf of the named executive officers for personal tax and financial planning. (b) - (6) - (b) The amounts in this column include payments we made to or on behalf of the named executive officers for personal tax and financial planning.
-Mr. Haines joined the Company in July 2010.
-Mr. Speicher joined the company in September 2010 and was not eligible for an over-achievement award during fiscal year 2011.
-A portion of Mr. Thibaud's salary in fiscal years 2009, 2010, and 2011 was paid in Euros.
+(b) Mr. Hante Joined the Company in September 2010. (c) Mr. Speicher joined the company in September 2010. (c) A portion of Mr. Thibaud's salary in fiscal years 2010, 2011, and 2012 was paid in Euros.
 The salary column reflects the conversion of each monthly payment from Euros into U.S. Dollars (USD) based on the average conversion rate between Euros and USD for such month.
-Amounts in the "All Other Compensation" column in fiscal year 2009 reflect the reimbursement of relocation costs, including leased automobiles, in connection with his relocation to the United States from France, plus a tax gross-up in the applicable fiscal year for taxes related to the reimbursement of his relocation costs.
 The amounts in the "Non-Equity Incentive Plan Compensation" column were paid in USD.
-(7) (8)